Predjo/blockchain-ts-2.0/README.md

 ```
 POST /blocks
 ```
 Used for broadcasting of blocks.
 If the block is valid and not duplicate it is added to the chain.
 All the transactions included in the block are removed from the pending transaction pool.
-Block is than broadcasted again.
+Block is than broadcast again.
 Invalid or duplicate blocks are discarded.

 | Parameter | Description |
 |-----------|-------------|